INTRODUCTION

 HOW REGULAR MEALS SUPPORT MENTAL WELLBEING

-Eating regular meals affects more than just physical health—it also plays a role in mental wellbeing.
+Eating regular meals affects more than just physical health, as it also plays a role in mental wellbeing.
 Skipping meals or irregular eating can lead to irritability, brain fog and low energy.
 A steady intake of nutrients supports cognitive function, improves focus and stabilises mood.
 Meals rich in omega-3 fatty acids, whole-grains and lean proteins promote better concentration and emotional balance.
 A structured eating pattern ensures the brain receives consistent nourishment, enhancing mental clarity and productivity.

 CONCLUSION